VeronicaSalm/ProfilingUsersofSocialNetworks/canadian_user_identification/README.md

 ## Spatial Label Propagation

 For SLP, we use a heavily modified version of the Python code in the Geoinference repository (https://github.com/networkdynamics/geoinference).
 Among other things:
 * I added some error handling to avoid crashes, and made expected file names more consistent.
-* I updated the graph construction code to only keep edges with weight at least 2 (i.e., where a user mentioned another at least twice).
+* I updated the code to run in Python 3 rather than 2.
-* Updated some required packages and libraries to work on the server in a docker container.
+* All modules other than SLP are removed, and the file structure is changed.

-The code uploaded to this repo contains all the changes that were necessary to make the script run on the server.
-If running it elsewhere, you will need to install a number of dependencies.
+* The code can now construct both follow and mention graphs, and keeps only bidirectional edges.

 ### geoinference